CircuitVerse/CircuitVerseDocs/docs/inputElements.md

 ![sef](./images/constantVal.gif)

-The value of constantval can be changed by double-clicking the component and entering the value in the prompt.
+The value of ConstantVal can be changed by double-clicking the component and entering the value in the prompt.

 ## Stepper